How to Create a Sustainable Brand that Sticks to Its Roots

 Brands have a terrible reputation for being built on hype and short-lived fads.
 Brands are often built around the whims of the market and not because they were built to last.

 As a result, many brands are constantly looking for ways to reinvent themselves.
 However, creating a sustainable brand isn’t as easy as it seems.
 Creating a lasting brand is building a unique and authentic brand story.
-While it’s easy to be creative, a brand needs to stick to the basics to remain relevant and grow in relevance.
+While it’s easy to be creative, a brand must stick to the basics to remain relevant and grow.

-Use these tips and tools to create a sustainable brand that works in today’s marketplace.
+Use these tips and tools to create a sustainable brand in today’s marketplace.